lilamcilveen/Librarian-Simulator/README.txt

 Purpose:
 	The purpose of this software is to add books to either a fiction or non-fiction library.
-	Once the library is complete, the books will be sorted and displayed.
+	Once the library is complete, the books types will be sorted and displayed in ascending and descending orders using a doubly linked list.
 	This program makes use of many software engineering concepts introduced in COMP2404 at Carleton University.

 Developer & Development Date: Iqra McIlveen - November 15, 2018